Blindfold (comics): Powers and abilities

 Blindfold was born without eyes, a condition known as anophthalmia.
 Her blindness is part of her mutation in the sense that she has no eyes, but rather has skin where eyes would normally be.
 However, in exchange, she is psionic, though the full extent of her abilities is unknown.
 She has been shown using telepathy and can sometimes psychically sense events when other telepaths apparently did not, such as Belasco pulling everyone inside the mansion into Limbo.
 She is able to use telepathy has been said to be a clairvoyant, retrocognitive, and precognitive mutant, meaning that she is able to see distant, past, and future places or events.
-With her level of power, she was immune- albeit to a limited degree- to the reality warp caused by Legion's 'Moira' personality that created the 'Age of X', allowing her to be aware that something was wrong with the world.
-This goes into full reality anchoring when Legion undid his own birth erasing himself from existence, Ruth was the only individual to remember David even lived after time & space had reset itself when her missing abilities were restored.
+With her level of power, she was immune — albeit to a limited degree — to the reality warp caused by Legion's 'Moira' personality that created the 'Age of X', allowing her to be aware that something was wrong with the world.
+This goes into full reality anchoring when Legion undid his own birth erasing himself from existence, Ruth was the only individual to remember David even lived after time and space had reset itself when her missing abilities were restored.

 Blindfold's precognitive abilities are neutralized while in the presence of Destiny, another precognitive (and vice versa).
 Destiny explains that this is because two precogs in close presence to one another "are like two magnets pressed together positive pole to positive pole" and will negatively affect one another's precognitive abilities and powers.

 Ruth also had a slew of other psychic abilities tied to her mutant powers which she had been developing since her early childhood.
 Possibly boasting an advanced intellect since she had developed a cognitive capacity for vocalization abilities at an early newborn age.
-Displaying Telekinesis and the ability to read and analyze all possible futures and probabilistic outcomes, but those powers were taken from her by her abusive brother's own ghostly projection which resulted in her impaired mind state.
+Displaying telekinesis and the ability to read and analyze all possible futures and probabilistic outcomes, but those powers were taken from her by her abusive brother's own ghostly projection which resulted in her impaired mind state.
 Over time however she has shown remarkable leaps in bounds with her initial ability, similar to Nate Grey, Blindfold can materialize Astral Plane Energy to give her own astral projection a tangible form.
 With some coaxing from David Haller would showcase herself an adequate match for other powerful telepaths such as the Stepford Cuckoos, and once at the fullest manifest of her powers were returned to her Ruth not only regained her mental stability but also the majority of her missing power.
 Being able to materialize energy from the Astral Plane as a form of psionic armor enabling her to battle the psionic entity that sprang forth from Legions damaged psyche.